walkerRnD/codebuff/backend/knowledge.md

 - **Reading Files**: The `read_files` tool allows the AI to access project file contents.
 - **Applying Changes**: The `applyChanges` function in `prompts.ts` processes and applies file modifications suggested by the AI.

-## Code Organization and Best Practices

-1. **Centralize Shared Logic**: When implementing functionality that's used in multiple places (e.g., web API and backend), create shared functions to promote code reuse and consistency.
-This is particularly important for business logic like referral handling and usage calculations.

-2. **Shared Function Location**: Place shared functions in a common directory accessible to both the web API and backend.
-Consider creating a `common/src/utils` directory for such shared functionality.

-3. **DRY Principle**: Always look for opportunities to refactor repeated code into shared, reusable functions.
-This not only reduces code duplication but also makes maintenance and updates easier.

-4. **Consistent API**: When creating shared functions, ensure they have a consistent API that can be easily used by different parts of the application.

-5. **Testing Shared Functions**: Implement unit tests for shared functions to ensure they work correctly in all contexts where they are used.

-6. **Documentation**: Document shared functions clearly, including their purpose, inputs, outputs, and any side effects, so that other developers can use them effectively.

-7. **Version Control**: When making changes to shared functions, consider the impact on all parts of the application that use them, and test thoroughly.

-8. **Dependency Injection**: Prefer pulling common dependencies (like database connections or environment variables) from centralized locations rather than passing them as parameters.
-This reduces function complexity and improves maintainability.

-9. **Single Responsibility Principle**: Design functions to have a single, well-defined purpose.
-For example, separate the logic of determining eligibility for a referral code from the generation of the full referral link.

-10. **Abstraction Refinement**: Be prepared to refine initial implementations as the system's needs become clearer.
-This might involve changing function signatures, splitting functions, or adjusting their purposes to better fit the overall architecture.

-## Development Guidelines

-1. **Type Safety**: Utilize TypeScript's type system to ensure code reliability and catch errors early.
-2. **Error Handling**: Implement proper error handling and logging throughout the application.
-3. **Code Organization**: Keep related functionality grouped in appropriate modules and files.
-4. **Documentation**: Maintain clear and up-to-date documentation, including this knowledge file.
-5. **Testing**: Implement unit tests for critical components and functions.
-6. **Environment Variables**: Use environment variables for configuration and sensitive information.
-7. **Code Style**: Follow consistent coding style and use tools like Prettier for formatting.

 ## Web Scraping

 The backend now includes a web scraping tool that allows the AI assistant to retrieve content from external web pages.
 This functionality is useful for gathering information from documentation, APIs, or other web-based resources.